An Awesome Electric Piano for Ableton Live

-Get the warm, mellow sound of classic electric pianos as a versatile and easy to use Ableton Live Rack.
+Get the warm, mellow sound of electric pianos as an easy to use Ableton Live Rack.
 8 simple Macro controls let you sculpt the sound used by Ray Charles, Flying Lotus, Led Zeppelin, Shigeto, The Doors, Floating Points, The Beatles and many, many others.

 Electric pianos are everywhere, from soul, jazz and rock to hip hop and house and everywhere in between.
 The Rhodes electric piano is the most famous example, with the Wurlitzer coming in a close second.

 The sound of an electric piano is generated by a piano-style hammer hitting a metal tone generator such as a tine or reed, which produces a warm, round, almost bell-like tone.
 The sound of an electric piano sits beautifully in almost any mix; as a bassline, a warm bed of chords or a twinkly melody over the top.

 If you want to dive deeper into the sound and history of electric pianos I can highly recommend taking a look at these articles: